impress.Application

 A window is created to draw something to inform the user.
 The contents of the window may change from time to time.

-You can draw lines, solid rectangles, text strings or images.
-The element is drawn on top of the previous ones, keep the correct drawing order.
+You can draw lines, solid rectangles, text strings, or images.
+The element is drawn on top of the previous ones, so keep the correct drawing order.